-Four years ago, Lucija Stojevic produced with Deirdre Towers an award winning documentary about La Chana a gypsy dancer, a survivor of domestic violence with no formal education, who continued to experience moments of duende while confined to her house.
-As the film was being made, La Chana began to make a come-back.
+Six years ago, Lucija Stojevic produced with Deirdre Towers an award winning documentary about La Chana a gypsy dancer, a survivor of domestic violence with no formal education, who continued to experience moments of duende while confined to her house.
+As the film was being made, La Chana made a come-back.
 Now in her early seventies, she was invited to perform at City Center in the Flamenco Festival 2020.
 She is the inspiration for this project.

 LA CHANA, evokes the mysteries of rhythm, will, and suspense.
 La Chana dances a duet; she partners her soul, her inner light.
 She dances with total confidence in her instincts.